CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

 ### Review
 In this lab, you have completed the following tasks:
 - Explored Content Safety Studio
-- Associated a resource with safety studio
+- Associated a resource with the safety studio
 - Tried out text moderation in the Content Safety Studio
 - Checked out the keys and endpoint